 Meanwhile, the very method of dating samples from Arzhan focused on, under the assumption of their more recent origin a priori, similar findings in the Black Sea.
 However, recent discoveries made by Ukrainian archaeologists of Early-Scythian burials, similar patterns of Arzhan, specifically relate to former time (KULATOVA I.N., SKORIY S.A., SUPRUNEBKO A.B., 2006: 58).

-…history of the formation of the Scythian animal style allows us to finally abandon the view that long before the appearance of the Scythian culture in Eastern Europe, it already existed elsewhere in a well-established form and that its penetration into the area of its occupancy (during the Scythians historical time) is the result of moving the carriers of the culture there.
-In fact, under recorded times, it formed and its different components were formed at different times (POGREBOVA M.N., RAYEVSKIY D.O., 1992: 162.)
+…history of the formation of the Scythian animal style allows us to finally abandon the view that long before the appearance of the Scythian culture in Eastern Europe, it already existed elsewhere in a well-established firm and that its penetration into the area of its occupancy (during the Scythians historical time) is the result of moving the carriers of the culture there.
+In fact, in under-recorded times, it formed and its different components were formed at different times (POGREBOVA M.N., RAYEVSKIY D.O., 1992: 162.)

-At the same time, some successful technical solutions (such as horse equipment/gear) spread throughout Eurasia, according to the nomadic way of life being not an important ethno-cultural feature.
-There are also other facts contradicting the idea of the Scythians and their culture originating from a Central Asian, a particular data, obtained by many anthropologists, give grounds to speak about the autochthonous population of Scythia:
+At the same time, some successful technical solutions (such as horse equipment/gear) spread throughout Eurasia, according the nomadic way of life is not an important ethnocultural feature.
+There are also other facts contradicting the idea of the Scythians and their culture originating from Central Asia, particular data, obtained by many anthropologists, gives grounds to speak about the autochthonous population of Scythia:

 Demographic calculations carried out on the basis of detailed archaeological research allowed us to calculate the quantitative characteristics of the population dynamics of the Scythia steppe, which led, among other things, to a conclusion:

-- initial number of Scythian ethnic group, inhabited in the NPR steppes in the 6th.
-BC, can be estimated to be up to 10 thousand men (GAVRILUK N.A.
+- initial number of Scythian ethnic groups, inhabited the NPR steppes in the 6th.
+BC can be estimated to be up to 10 thousand men (GAVRILUK N.A.
 2013: 268).

-- global ideas, not tested in broad scientific discussion, such as the postulate of "nomadic civilizations" or an unreliably argued version of the Central Asian origin of Scythian culture and the Scythians themselves are surely making their way not only in Russian and foreign audiences, but also in textbooks on archeology, including in textbooks published by the Moscow publishing house "Higher School" (YABLONSKIY L.T.
+- global ideas, not tested in broad scientific discussions, such as the postulate of "nomadic civilizations" or an unreliably argued version of the Central Asian origin of Scythian culture and the Scythians themselves are surely making their way not only in Russian and foreign audiences but also in textbooks on archeology, including in textbooks published by the Moscow publishing house "Higher School" (YABLONSKIY L.T.
 2001: 59).

-In 7th century A.D., the Bulgars who inhabited the coast of Sea of Azov, were divided into two parts, one part went to Pannonia where they left their tracks in place names (see the section Proto-Bulgarish Place Names in the Carpathians and Hungary).
+In the 7th century A.D., the Bulgars who inhabited the coast of the Sea of Azov were divided into two parts, one part went to Pannonia where they left their tracks in place names (see the section Proto-Bulgarish Place Names in the Carpathians and Hungary).
 The remaining part/tribes were united with one of the tribal leaders, Kubrat (Kuvrat) into the state known in history as Small Bulgaria, in contrast to Great Bulgaria on the banks of the Volga, which arose later.
-At about the same time Khazar Khanate began to form.
-Whose political plans included the annexation of neighboring Bulgaria.
-The Khazars were of the same origin as the Bulgars, but it is difficult to speak about the degree of kinship between them, as well as about the previous history of the Khazars.
-At least five hypotheses exist about their origin (GOLDEN PETER.
-2005: 57).
-However the reliable identification of the Chuvash and the Bulgars is important for our study:
+At about the same time Khazar Khanate began to form (see.
+Khazars).

-After Kubrat's death, Great Bulgaria was divided between his sons Asparukh, Kotrag, and Batbay.
+After Kubrat's death, Small Bulgaria was divided between his sons Asparukh, Kotrag, and Batbay.
 This did not help confront the onslaught of the Khazars and eventually led to the collapse of the state.
 One Bulgar horde migrated to the Danube and took South Transnistria, where their leader, Khan Asparuh created a new state the Danube Bulgaria.
 Abaev admitted that Asparukh was a Turk, but bore an Iranian name and was trying to find an interpretation for it in the Ossetian language (ABAYEV V.I.
 1979: 281).
 In fact, his name means “chamber of mind” – Chuv. as “mind”, purak “box”.
 Abaev has many such stretches, however, his authority in the scientific world is strong.
 In 680, after the unsuccessful campaign of Emperor Constantine IV against Danube Bulgaria, Asparukh's army took Mysia and Dobrogea, populated by scattered Slavic tribes.
 By combining the Slavs in one state, Asparukh became the founder of Slavic Bulgaria.
 The second horde subordinate to Batbay, joined the Khanate, and another part of the Bulgars, (obviously led by Kotrag) went to the Middle Volga.
 As migrating to the forest area had no sense for the nomads, we can assume that the majority of these immigrants were farmers.

-By the early 8th century, the Khazar Khaganate already possessed a large territory that included the foothills of Dagestan, the steppes of the Kuban, Azov and partly the Black Sea region, most deal of the Crimea.
+By the early 8th century, the Khazar Khaganate already possessed a large territory that included the foothills of Dagestan, the steppes of the Kuban, Azov, and partly the Black Sea region, most deal of the Crimea.
 The young state had to wage a hard struggle for existence with the Arabs, and so most of the Bulgars gradually moved north to the river Kama, where they eventually formed their own state of the Volga, or Great Bulgaria (ASHMARIN N.I.
 1902, PLETNIOVA S.A.
 186: 20-41; RONA-TAS ANDRAS.
 2005: 116-117).
-Obviously, this state included also the local Turkic population descended the carriers of the Balanov culture, as well as neighboring Finno-Ugric population.
+Obviously, this state included also the local Turkic population descended from the carriers of the Balanov culture, as well as the neighboring Finno-Ugric population.
 According to Ashmarin, the Bulgars were agricultural people and conducted extensive trade with the surrounding peoples, which should testify to their higher culture.

-All this compels us to suppose that the Bulgars had to be very numerous people, whose history can be traced by the way its migration from western Ukraine through the Pontic steppes and on to the banks of the Kama River.
-Consequently this great people stayed in steppes of the Ukraine at Herodotus time and could not remain without the attention of this historian.
+All this compels us to suppose that the Bulgars had to be very numerous people, whose history can be traced by the way its migration from western Ukraine through the Pontic steppes and onto the banks of the Kama River.
+Consequently, these great people stayed in the steppes of Ukraine during Herodotus' time and could not remain without the attention of this historian.
 One could assume that the Bulgars, at least, were among the folks mentioned by Herodotus in his "History".
 Logic dictates that it is the Bulgars that had to be Scythians.
 This idea arose as a hypothesis and was previously developed in an article in a little-known journal (STETSYUK V.M.
 1999) and did not find support in the scientific world.
 This topic is discussed in more detail here..

-The result of the research and confirmation of the results was esplanation of modern place names of former Scythia and Sarmatia by languages of the peoples who were descendants of population at that time.
-A map of ethnic composition of Scythia-Sarmatia is presented below:
+The result of the research and confirmation of the results was an explanation of modern place names of former Scythia and Sarmatia by languages of the peoples who were descendants of the population at that time.
+A map of the ethnic composition of Scythia-Sarmatia is presented below:

 Scythia-Sarmatia according to place names